barrettotte/Kanpachi/README.md

 - [ ] Phase 4 - VS Code extension (frontend) over Kanpachi.API (separate repository)

 I'm only working on this project when I'm in the mood to.
 So, it might be awhile on a lot of this, if at all.

+## Additional Ideas
+Stuff I was thinking about while developing, but haven't really started.

+- Run Kanpachi CLI interactively (would need to add exit command)
+- Generate markdown file for each library's QSYS metadata.
+- Command to update local QSYS files based off QSYS metadata updated timestamp. (like ```git pull```)
+- Command to download a spooled file or all spooled files for a job.

 ## References